thanhnguyennguyen/cff/README.md

 <code>npm run finish [problem name]</code>

 ## Structure
-In topics folder, there are many sub folder.
-Each is a problem.
+In topics folder, there are many sub folders.
+Each tries to solve a problem.
 - index.js: contain main logics
 - README.md
     - description of problem